 Perform regular, comprehensive DR testing easily without affecting your primary database.

-Instantly available - Whereas a standby is instantly available, backups take significant time to restore and hardware may not even be operational for restore causing further delays.
+Whereas a standby is instantly available, backups take considerable time to restore.
+In some cases, the hardware may not even be available for restoration, causing further delays.

-Guaranteed integrity - Although a standby configured with StandbyTM can deliver guaranteed integrity backups are difficult to test, and without testing, there is no way to guarantee your database will have integrity when restored.
+A standby created and managed with software such as StandbyMP can deliver guaranteed integrity.
+Backups are difficult to test, and without testing, there is no way to guarantee your database will have integrity when restored.

 See for yourself how our continuous database protection can help keep your world in motion.